abdel/abdel.github.io/_posts/2017-09-28-aws-ami-deep-learning-keras.md

 jupyter notebook --notebook-dir=/home/ubuntu/ --profile=nbserver > /tmp/ipynb.out 2>&1 &
 ```

-If you're using the AWS Deep Learning AMI, change `PATH_TO_ANACONDA` to `/home/ubuntu/anaconda3/bin` and if you're using the fast.ai AMI instead, change `PATH_TO_ANACONDA` to `/home/ubuntu/src/anaconda3/bin`.
+- For AWS Deep Learning AMI, change `PATH_TO_ANACONDA` to `/home/ubuntu/anaconda3/bin`
+- For fast.ai AMI, change `PATH_TO_ANACONDA` to `/home/ubuntu/src/anaconda3/bin`.

 You can also change `notebook-dir` to the location of your Jupyter notebooks.

 Next, edit the `/etc/rc.local` file and add the following line before `exit 0`: